linkerd/linkerd/linkerd/docs/namer.md

 name in the config.
 Additionally, any variables in the pattern will capture the value of the matching path segment and may be used in the final name.

+Note: Pattern matches are greedy.
+For example patterns like "{foo}{bar}" are ambiguous.
+With the capture implementation, {foo} would capture the whole segment and {bar} would be empty.
+Similarly, the pattern "{foo}-{bar}" on the segment "a-b-c" would capture "a-b" into foo and "c" into bar.

 Key     | Default Value    | Description
 ------- | ---------------- | -----------
 prefix  | _required_       | Resolves names with `/#/<prefix>`.